salesforcecli/plugin-packaging/messages/package_pushupgrade_abort.md

 # description

 Specify the request ID for which you want abort the request.
 If applicable, the command displays errors related to the request.
-Only package push requests in Created or Pending statuses can be aborted.

 To show all requests in the org, run "<%= config.bin %> package pushupgrade list --package 033...".